sus2060/delta-class/README.md

 # delta-class
-This is Demo for it &amp; github class
+This is Demo for it &amp; github class.